What is a hybrid IT strategy?

-What the benefits of a hybrid IT strategy?
+What are the benefits of a hybrid IT strategy?

 A hybrid IT strategy allows businesses to maximise the benefits that both approaches offer: the control and easy access of an on-premise solution, with the convenience, scalability, cost and collaboration benefits of a cloud platform.
 It allows businesses to scale resources for each workload and choose the best application for the job.
 Furthermore, data can be stored where regulatory or security requirements dictate.
 For example, a law firm may choose to store their most sensitive data in a private cloud platform, rather than a public one.

 One of the benefits of a hybrid approach is that it offers different levels of sophistication.
 For example, you can have deep integration between cloud and private/on-premise environments, or more simplistic, static connections designed to serve a functional need.